 House parties are pretty common in Malaysia and are heaps of fun!
 You’ll find modern clubs in the main cities such as Penang and Kuala Lumpur; be prepared to pay a pretty penny to get in!

-The penalties for drugs in Malaysia are severe, if you’re enjoying a cheeky smoke keep your wits about you (as much as possible!) and don’t get caught.
+The penalties for drugs in Malaysia are severe if you’re enjoying a cheeky smoke keep your wits about you (as much as possible!) and don’t get caught.

 Safety While Travelling in Malaysia

 Backpacking Malaysia is completely safe.
 The majority of people you will meet when travelling in Malaysia are incredibly friendly and genuine people.
 Malaysia is a peaceful country and incredibly accepting and respectful of other cultures, be respectful back and don’t break the rules.
 If you do, you may find yourself in a bit of a tough spot.
+Check out this post for a ton of useful intel on how to stay safe whilst backpacking.
+I strongly recommend packing a decent headtorch when travelling to Malaysia; there’s caves, temples and plenty of other dimly illuminated marvels to explore.

 The Best Time to Travel Malaysia